MarcelGarus/martinaise/README.md

 For example, compiler 1 can be compiled using compiler 0.
 It uses the compiler 1 stdlib, but it's designed to compile the compiler 2 stdlib.

-- 0: First compiler written in Zig.
+- 0: The first compiler, written in Zig.
 - 1: A compiler written in Martinaise.